 All pools and spas in Queensland need to be registered.

-Fines of up to $2000 may apply if your pool or spa is not registered.
+Fines of up to $2277 may apply if your pool or spa is not registered. $2277 is the maximum penalty, not the fine amount.

 Register your pool or spa